Marvin Phillip

-Marvin Phillip (born 1 August 1984) is a Trinidadian professional footballer who plays as a goalkeeper for AC Port of Spain and the Trinidad and Tobago national team.
+Marvin Phillip (born 1 August 1984) is a Trinidadian professional footballer who plays as a goalkeeper for AC Port of Spain.
 He made his debut for Trinidad and Tobago against Panama on 31 January 2007.

 Club career

 Phillip played as a striker at schoolboy level, but retrained to become a goalkeeper before turning professional.
-Phillips once played a full season for his college team Presentation College San Fernando as a striker, where he top scored for his school.
+Phillip once played a full season for his college team Presentation College San Fernando as a striker, where he top scored for his school.
 He has also won domestic titles as a cricketer.

 Phillips has played for several domestic clubs in Trinidad and Tobago.

 In 2019, he moved to India and signed with I-League side NEROCA on a season-long deal.
 He appeared in twelve league games as they finished the 2019–20 season on ninth position.

 International career

 In December 2008, Phillip's international career came into doubt after he was stabbed in the back in Hardbargain, but the goalkeeper made a full recovery and was able to play, in the absence of Clayton Ince, in World Cup qualifying matches in 2009.
 Phillip was called up and featured in the 2021 Gold Cup for Trinidad.